g-hodge/g-hodge/README.md

 I'm also a Research Assistant at the Kellogg Institute for Int'l Studies 🌎

-I have previous internship experience in the social and private sectors in the American Midwest 🗓️

 When I'm not working, I enjoy playing *The New York Times* minigames 🧩

 ## What data science projects am I working on?